ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/map_server/configuring-vector-object-server.md

 | `double` | 0.1     |

 Description
-:   Transform tolerance for the case when any of the shapes are placed in different than map’s frame.
+:   Transform tolerance for the case when any of the shapes are placed in different than map's frame.

 ### **`shapes`**